 Based on the experience of Bristol Green Capital City, the Bristol City Council is working on its first ever One City Plan.
-The SDGs offer a common language for city partners across the environmental, social and economic dimensions of sustainability and across the private, public and third directly relevant to the One City Plan.
+The SDGs offer a common language for city partners across the environmental, social and economic dimensions of sustainability and across the private, public and third sectors -.
+75 of the 169 SDGs targets were found to be directly relevant to the One City Plan.
 The process has been supported by the Bristol SDG Alliance, made up of more than 45 stakeholders (business sector, CSOs, academia, health institutions, women's organizations), advocating for the practical use of the SDGs in the city.
 In October 2017, Bristol City Council organized a Festival of the Future City and created an ambassadorial cabinet member role.
 Citizen-led engagement is planned to reach out to schoolchildren and business networks; and universities will develop assessments, prepare sustainable plans and commit to develop learning for SDGs.
 The city adopted a manifesto for women (2016) and created a Global Goals Centre.
 In partnership with the UN Global Compact, in November 2018, it organized an SDG Roadshow 2018 for the UK.